richardkentng/movieland/README.md

 - Netlify is amazing.
 Scary good.
   - Deployment was a breeze...default settings worked perfectly!
 After I chose which github repo to deploy, I only had to do one key thing: Add the environment variable (the api key).
 Hit deploy.
 Change site name.
 DONE.
+  - QUESTION: How did Netlify handle the localhost endpoint that connects my frontend to my backend?
+Did Netlify insert their own domain to host my backend?
+A mystery so far.

 # Next Steps